johnwcowan/r7rs-work/ProcessesCowan.md

 ## Issues

-Issue 1: At the moment the question of assigning an external encoding, newline encoding, and encoding error convention for pipe ports remains open until [FilesAdvancedCowan](FilesAdvancedCowan.md) is a little more settled.
+Issue 1: The question of assigning an external encoding, newline encoding, and encoding error convention for textual pipe ports remains open until [FilesAdvancedCowan](FilesAdvancedCowan.md) is a little more settled.

-Issue 2: What should the default for the `path` key be?

 Issue 3: It's not clear whether the control-terminal procedures `open-control-tty`, `terminal-process-group`, and `set-terminal-process-group` belong in this SRFI or in a terminal SRFI.

-Issue 4:  Currently there is no way to create and create a pipe for a file descriptor other than 0, 1, or 2, because we don't know which end to connect to the child process.

 Issue 5: We need some provision for avoiding deadlock when the child's standard output and standard error are both newly created pipes.